The Ultimate Skin Routine To Treat And Calm Acne

 Step 1: Cleanse

 Dr.Friedmann a leading dermatologist at The Harley Street Dermatology Clinic insists that the first step to a good regime is “gentle cleansing, both in the morning and evening, as it’ll relieve oiliness.”
 This will also help decongest your pores and lower the chances of breakouts.
-Using the right cleanser is extra important; a gel or foam cleanser is ideal for oily and acne-prone skin as they’ll clean deep into pores without leaving any residue.
+Using the right cleanser is extra important; a gel or foam cleanser is ideal for oily and acne-prone skin as it’ll clean deep into pores without leaving any residue.

-Morning: Use a foam or gel cleanser and look for products with antibacterial ingredients like tea tree or honey as they’ll help reduce acne bacteria in the skin.
+Morning: Use a foam or gel cleanser and look for products with antibacterial ingredients like tea tree or honey as they help reduce acne bacteria in the skin.
 We’re currently obsessed with the Mario Badescu Enzyme Cleansing Gel, $14, which contains natural exfoliants like papaya and grapefruit, which will prevent dead skin build-up that can cause blackheads and pimples.

-Evening: Always double cleanse to ensure you’ve removed all traces of makeup as well as any dirt, bacteria or pollution from your skin.
+Evening: Always double cleanse to ensure you’ve removed all traces of makeup and any dirt, bacteria or pollution from your skin.
 As a first step, cleansing oils are a good option, as the oil will mix with any excess sebum sitting on the surface of your skin and will be washed away with the cleanser.
 Plus, as they’re typically antibacterial and anti-inflammatory, they can help soothe your skin.
-We like the Tatcha Pure One Step Camellia Oil Cleanser, $48, which is infused with antioxidant-rich vitamins A, B, D, and E, that’ll replenish the skin and minimize the appearance of scars.
+We like the Tatcha Pure One Step Camellia Oil Cleanser, $50, which is infused with antioxidant-rich vitamins A, B, D, and E, that’ll replenish the skin and minimize the appearance of scars.

 Step 2: Tone